Skip to content

 mask = distance_from_center <= sinusoidal_boundary

-Create a Device object with a grid of uniform circles.
+Create a Device object with a grid of uniform disks.

 Parameters: